Cebu Business Park: Businesses

 As one of Cebu City's premier business and commercial districts, Cebu Business Park houses several companies ranging from business process outsourcing to industries.
-Among them are Innove Communications, Vivant Corporation, Johndorf Ventures Corporation, Taft Property, SGV & Co., Joaquin Cunanan & Co./PricewaterhouseCoopers, Regus, Jinisys Software, Taiheiyo Cement and Cathay Pacific.
+Among them are Innove Communications, Vivant Corporation, Johndorf Ventures Corporation, Taft Property, SGV & Co., Joaquin Cunanan & Co./PricewaterhouseCoopers, Regus, Jinisys Software Inc., Above Infranet Solutions Inc., Taiheiyo Cement and Cathay Pacific.
 The business park is also home to local and foreign banking and financial institutions such as HSBC, Citibank, Chinatrust Bank, BDO, Metrobank, LandBank, RCBC, Security Bank, PSBank, Chinabank, UnionBank and Asia United Bank.

 Residential

 Cebu Business Park hosts residential areas such as Ayala Land developments mostly within the immediate vicinity of Ayala Center Cebu.
 Across the mall is Avalon Condo Cebu, a 21-story premium condominium complex.
 1016 Residences, a 27-story condominium building, offers 109 exclusive two to three-bedroom units.
 There are also limited edition penthouse units with price ranging from ₱10 million to ₱45 million.
 The development features landscaped gardens, a kiddie play area, lobby lounge, roof deck and a sports facility.
 There is also Park Point Residences, a 38-story condominium building offering 255 one- and two-bedroom units to three-bedroom penthouse units.
 Alongside the two developments is the more recent The Alcoves, another luxury condominium spanning two residential blocks and scaling up to 37 stories featuring one- to three-unit bedrooms.
 Other developments include 21-story Sedona Parc and three-towered Solinea, residential projects by Alveo Land, and a subsidiary of Ayala Land.